ilkinaslanli2001/react-chat/README.md

 ### Features
 * Login and Registration
 * Set Status and Profile Picture
-* Search User by username
+* Search Users by username
 * Using emojis
 * Loading previous messages
+* Auto documentation API endpoints with swagger